nsantini/nsantini.github.io/_posts/2015-02-02-initial-commit.md

 ---
 layout: post
 title: "Initial Commit"
-categories: misc
+categories: tech
-author: "Nicolas Santini"
-meta: "Auckland"
 date:   2015-02-02 10:01:48
+summary: "Starting the site."
 ---

 Welcome to my personal site.
 Here is some basic boilerplate from my initial commit.
 Thanks to github.io.